Looking for the best breakfast places in Tucson Arizona? You’ve got the right guide.

 Gourmet Girls Gluten-Free Bakery-Bistro is your number-1 place for a Gluten Free menu.

-Dedicated is a bakery & coffee shop that's Gluten Free Choice.
-But their menu often offers much more than regular coffee shop fare: breakfast, lunch & treats.
-On the East Side: 4500 E. Speedway, east of Alvernon.
-Opens 7am weekdays, 7:30 weekends.
+Dedicated is a bakery & coffee shop that's Gluten Free Choices.
+Their menu often offers much more than regular coffee-shop fare: breakfast, lunch & treats.
+East Side: 4500 E. Speedway, east of Alvernon.
+Opens 7am weekdays, 7:30am weekends.

-Ren Bakery & Coffee House has both standard and gluten free yummy choices.
+Ren Bakery & Coffee House with standard and gluten free yummy choices.
 Indoor & outdoor seating.
 Opens 8am.
-4300 N. Campbell, corner of River in St. Phillips Plaza.
+4300 N. Campbell, corner of River in St. Phillips Plaza, midtown.

 Tucson knows how to do sweet mornings right.
 If you’re a pastry lover, here you go!